 If the web pages provided by individual organizational units of UZH diverge from this data protection statement, a disclaimer will be published with the legal information (Impressum) on the website of the organizational unit in question.

-If you would like information on data relating to your person that has been collected and processed, if you want such data to be corrected, destroyed, or blocked, or if you have further questions on the use of such data, please contact the Delegate for Data Protection of UZH at the following address:
+If you would like information on data relating to your person that has been collected and processed, if you want such data to be corrected, destroyed, or blocked, or if you have further questions on the use of such data, please contact the Department of Data Protection of the University of Zurich at the following address: